Vahe-Sevachyan/Vahe-Sevachyan/Readme.md

 - 🌱 I’m currently learning Vue and TypeScript🤔
 - 🎓 I'm a Tech Degree Graduate from TreeHouse💻
-- 🥅 2024 Goals: Node JS and Nuxt JS  ⚡
+- 🥅 2025 Goals: Nuxt JS and Node JS  ⚡
 - 🤝 I’m looking to collaborate with other developers
 - ⚡ Fun Fact: I love to do archery, i shoot a Mathews VXR🏹
 - 🌐 You can see some of my projects on [My Portfolio](https://vahe.tech/)